cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official OpenRails Unstable release U2020.10.16-1021 (which does NOT include Monogame), from the latest official OpenRails testing revision X1.3.1-265.
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-270.
+It includes also the latest changes in the OR official master branch, that is
+- Bug fix for https://bugs.launchpad.net/or/+bug/1906786 - Approach Control doesn't work for non NORMAL signals, by CesarBLG
+- Reintroduction of  feature "Allowing manual Call On from dispatcher window", by CesarBLG

-No more recent Unstable releases are in general used to preserve the Monogame version of OR NewYear MG.
-However all TCS hook pull requests present in the Unstable release U2020.11.27-1806 are included.
+No Unstable releases are used to preserve the Monogame version of OR NewYear MG.
-It includes some features not (yet) available in the Open Rails unstable official version, that is:
+This version includes some features not (yet) available in the Open Rails unstable official version, that is:
 - Monogame, OR NewYear MG version
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)